 A targeted post-assessment monitoring effort will determine the effectiveness of the implementation plan associated with the TMDL.
-Findley Lake will be sampled at its deepest location (approximately 12 meters), during the warmer part of the year (May through September) on 8 sampling dates.
-Grab samples will be collected at 1.5 meter and in the hypolimnion.
+Lake Salubria will be sampled at its deepest location (approx. 10 meters), during the warmer part of the year (May through September).
+Grab samples will be collected at 1.5 meters and in the hypolimnion, if thermal stratification is present.
 The samples will be analyzed for the phosphorus series (total phosphorus, total soluble phosphorus, and soluble reactive phosphorus), the nitrogen series (nitrate, ammonia and total nitrogen), and chloride.
 The epilimnetic samples will be analyzed for chlorophyll a and the Secchi disk depth will be measured.
-A simple macrophyte survey will also be conducted one time during mid-summer.

 In recent years, this monitoring has been done through CSLAP.
 If CSLAP is discontinued at this lake, the sampling will be repeated at a regular interval.
 The initial plan will be to set the interval at 5 years, but could vary based on the speed and extent of implementation.
-In addition, as the information on the DEC GIS system is updated (land use, BMPs, etc.), these updates will be applied to the input data for the BATHTUB and AVGWLF models.
+In addition, as the information on the DEC GIS system is updated (land use, BMPs, etc.), these updates will be applied to the input data for the models BATHTUB and AVGWLF.
 The information will be incorporated into the New York State 305(b) report as needed.